Xuriues/C300-fyp-source-code-2023-gemba-robot/C300-Source-Code/AI Models/Report Function and Utils/README.txt

-This Task was done by Kezia Widjaja
+reportFile.py was done by Kezia countItem.py was done by Shaun

 Python Libraries Needed:
 pip install pyrebase4==4.7.1